WPI-LNL/tolerance/README.rst

     is not callable.
     The function returns a "returned value" from ``substitute`` function when it is callable.
-+   Ignoreing exceptions can be specified as a exception class list with ``exceptions`` argument.
++   Ignoring exceptions can be specified as a exception class list with ``exceptions`` argument.
-+   When ``fail_silently=False`` is passed to the decorated function, the function does not ignore exceptions (the argument name can be changed with making switch function via ``argument_switch_generator`` function).
++   When ``fail_silently=False`` is passed to the decorated function, the function does not ignore exceptions (the argument name can be changed by making a switch function via ``argument_switch_generator`` function).

 Installation
 ------------